Cal Peterson

-Calvin Elston Peterson (born October 6, 1952) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, Kansas City Chiefs and Los Angeles Raiders.
+Calvin Elston Peterson (born October 6, 1952) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, Kansas City Chiefs and Los Angeles Raiders.
 He played college football for the UCLA Bruins and was selected by the Cowboys in the third round of the 1974 NFL draft.

 Early life

-Peterson prepped at Los Angeles High School, before moving on to UCLA, where he played the "loose" defensive end position and was a three-year starter.
+Peterson prepped at Los Angeles High School, before moving on to the University of California, Los Angeles, where he played the "loose" defensive end position and was a three-year starter.

 Professional career

 Dallas Cowboys

 Peterson was selected by the Dallas Cowboys in the third round (72nd overall) of the 1974 NFL draft, with the intention of converting him to an outside linebacker.
 As a rookie, his speed allowed him to become a key special teams player.

 In 1975, he was the fourth linebacker on the depth chart and was used on passing downs, on a team that played in Super Bowl X.